Church Music Ministries Department

 MUWM5303 Planning and Leading Worship (3 hours)

 This course will focus on training worship leaders in the art of designing and leading corporate worship services.
-Emphasis is given to practical aspects of worship leadership, such as planning worship services, administrating logistical considerations, and rehearsing musical groups such as choirs, vocal ensembles, and instrumental groups.
+Students will be encouraged to begin forming a philosophy on Worship Leadership by considering various historical models and theological frameworks.
+Emphasis is given to practical aspects of worship leadership, such as planning worship services, administration, rehearsing musical groups such as choirs, vocal ensembles, instrumental groups and introductory engagement with various worship band instruments, particularly guitar.

 MUWM5304 Technologies for Worship Ministries (3 hours)